tarik-yilmaz/arc42-based-architecture/youRide-arc42.md

 drivers must see the same ride state, price, and matching result.

-The module also coordinates with Driver Management & Verification, Live Tracking, Payment Integration, and Persistence.
+The module also coordinates with Driver Management & Verification, Live Tracking, Payment Integration, the external maps/geocoding/routing provider, and Persistence.
 Therefore, its internal structure is more relevant than the internal structure of simpler or external building blocks.
 <br><br>

 ### Internal Building Blocks